Snowflake-Labs/vscode-snowsql-formatter/README.md

 vsce package
 ```

-II.
-Install VSIX into VS Code
+### Install VSIX into VS Code

 The build process should produce a VSIX file.
-We can then go to VSCode -> Extensions -> Install from VSIX as shown in the image below:
+We can then simply go to `VSCode -> Extensions -> Install from VSIX` as shown in the image below:

 ![image](https://user-images.githubusercontent.com/72515998/116859764-241feb00-ac1e-11eb-9609-e2f5d51e9994.png)